This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Furthermore, tourists and visit visa holders have a grace period of 30 days.

-The overstay fine for tourist visas, visit visas, and residency visa holders are AED 50 (USD 13.62) per day.
+The overstay fine for tourist visas, visit visas, and residency visa holders is AED 50 (USD 13.62) per day.
 Additionally, they will also have to pay for the exit permit issuance, which costs up to AED 300.

 Dubai & UAE reentry permit